celo-org/governance/CGPs/cgp-0115/Revised Mento reserve: Return a combination of cUSD and CELO.md

 -   13.367.000,00 CELO, the equivalent value of 10,000,000 cUSD using the 30-day moving average price on January 22nd, 2024, using CoinGecko’s price feeds is subtracted from the remaining 95M CELO.

--   The remaining 81.633.000 CELO will be sent to the Celo Community Treasury by the Mento Reserve.

 -   Send the LP tokens of the reserve-owned Curve USD pool from the Governance Proxy to the Reserve Proxy